 You can edit the study details for sessions that have yet to be picked up by going to the session details on your dashboard and selecting Edit test details under the Options menu.

 From the next screen, you'll be able to edit:

 - Starting URL

 - Post-study questionnaire

-The changes you make will affect all unfilled sessions within that study.
-Note that you're not permitted to make changes to one individual session in a study with multiple sessions.
+The changes you make will affect all unfilled sessions within that test.
+Note that you're not permitted to make changes to one individual session in a test with multiple sessions.

-Note: If you would like to change your demographics, you'll need to create a new study
+Note: You can also change the screener questions within a test after it is launched, but if you would like to change contributor demographics, you'll need to create a new study.

 Want to learn more about this topic?
 Check out our University courses.